Main Scale MPS/UPS

-Please note that the school is committed to safeguarding and promoting the welfare of young people and expects all staff and volunteers to share this commitment.
-This post is subject to an enhanced DBS disclosure.
+The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment